-Pluto (134340 Pluto) is a Dwarf Planet in an eccentric orbit ranging roughly from 30 AU (Neptune's distance) to 50 AU.
-It has a steeper Orbital Inclination than the eight planets: 17° from the Ecliptic.
-It and Neptune share an Orbital Resonance, with a ratio of 3:2.
+Pluto (134340 Pluto) is a dwarf planet in an eccentric orbit ranging roughly from 30 AU (Neptune's orbital radius) to 50 AU.
+It has a steeper orbital inclination than the eight planets: 17° from the ecliptic.
+It and Neptune share an orbital resonance, with a ratio of 3:2.

 The New Horizons mission observed Pluto during a 2015 flyby.